In Miwāfu, those who cannot use magic are called barichirōma. Translated into Lorban, it means "cursed to be forever deaf."

 “Silence!”
 His roar echoed against the walls.

 Around her, the ground rumbled as it responded to his anger.
 She could feel it bulging up and then lowering.
-Kanéko stared at the ground and held her breath.
+Kanéko stared at the rock beneath her bare feet and held her breath.
 There would be more yelling in a second.

 Instead of continuing, Ronamar took a long, deep breath and his voice calmed.
 “This is the last day you'll play with that…” He struggled with the word, “whatever that thing is!”

 “No, it's done.
 You're done.
 No more cores, no more designs, no more staying up late working in the smithy.”